CoD Cold War: Our test with rating

 Campaign: The absolute highlight

-Cold War’s story picks up right at the end of 2010’s first Black Ops installment (so take a look at our story recap beforehand) and transports us to the Cold War era, specifically the early 1980s.
+Cold War’s story picks up right at the end of 2010’s Black Ops installment (so take a look at our story recap beforehand) and transports us to the Cold War era, specifically the early 1980s.
 As a member of an international team of agents, our job is to take down the Soviet spy Perseus.
 And surprise: CoD Cold War doesn’t turn the setting into a pure shooting gallery with explosions every second, but cleverly plays to the strengths of the secret service scenario!

 In multiple-choice dialogues we influence the direct reaction of our counterpart.
 However, only a few decisions have really serious effects.
 In multiple-choice dialogues we influence the direct reaction of our counterpart.
 However, only a few decisions have really serious effects.